WennieM7/CI-Website/Consciousness Illumes/README.md

 # Consciousness Illumes
-Consciousness Illumes is a project which aims to unify explorations and observations of consciousness.
+Consciousness Illumes is a project which aims to unify observations, contemplations, explorations, and investigations of consciousness.
 The project is currently founded as a website, as it is intended to be accessible to a broad audience.

 Consciousness Illumes is built on the values of...
+Openness, interdisciplinary, connection and sharing, community.

 # Intentions
 - Definition: what specifically does "consciousness" refer to and entail?
 It is necessary to provide a base point of reference (or multiple, potential base points of reference) to come back to when discussing topics about consciousness